cspray/annotated-container/README.md

 - Compiler to parse Attributes from source directories ... :heavy_check_mark:
 - Factory to create Injector based on parsed Attributes ... :heavy_check_mark:
 - Support methods invoked in Injector::prepares ... :heavy_check_mark:
-- Support defining scalar values on parameters ... :x:
+- Support defining scalar values on parameters ... :heavy_check_mark:
 - Support defining specific Service on parameters ... :x:
-- Transition to amphp/injector ... :x:

 ### 0.2.x

+- Support defining scalar values from an arbitrary source ... :x:
+- Support the concept of a Service factory ... :x:
+- Support serializing and caching InjectorDefinition ... :x:

+### 0.3.x

 - Improved conflict resolution when multiple Services could satisfy an alias ... :x:
 - Improve checks against erroneous uses of the library's attributes ... :x:
 - Ensure that complex scenarios that could lead to Injector failure are accounted for ... :x:

-### 0.3.x

-- Support the concept of a Service factory ... :x:
-- Support serializing and caching InjectorDefinition ... :x:

-### 0.4.x
+### 0.4.x and beyond

-- Support defining scalar values from an arbitrary source ... :x:
+- Transition to amphp/injector ... :x:
 - Support working with identifiers once feature is in amphp/injector ... :x:
 - Further improve library's use in production environment ... :x: